Expatriate Compensation Packages

 Housing: company housing may be provided ... you simply choose from the available houses in company housing complexes.
 This happens most often with companies in the oil and gas industry.
 In most companies a housing allowance is given to expatriate employees and you must find a house or apartment you like within the rent allowance approved by the company.
 Bargain hard ... as housing prices decrease rapidly when the expat community shrinks during economic recessions!

 Schooling: the single largest expense after salary and housing is usually education for your children.
 International schools in Jakarta are not cheap!
-Jakarta International School currently requires that each student have a non-refundable Capital Fee which costs USD 3,500/student, which is in addition to the yearly tuition fees, which varies from over USD 6,700 to more than USD 19,930 depending upon the student's grade level.
+Jakarta Intercultural School currently requires that each student have a non-refundable enrollment deposit of $1,500 and a Capital Fee which costs USD 4,000/student, which is in addition to the yearly tuition fees, which varies from over USD 23,150 to more than USD 31,650* depending upon the student's grade level.
 While other school may be less expensive, most of the more established international schools have similar fee ranges.
 When discussing schooling costs with your company, specifically ask if they cover the Capital Fee in addition to tuition, bus fees, and other school-required charges.
-If your children are still young, ask the company will cover the cost of pre-school.
-(JIS prices March 2010)
+If your children are still young, ask the company will cover the cost of pre-school. *(JIS fees stated are for 2014-2015 school year)

 Cars: companies usually provide one car per family.
 For company cars, the employer pays all insurance, service and repair, registration, and tax costs associated with the vehicles.
 Gasoline, parking, tolls may be covered in full, or in part by a monthly allowance for running expenses.
 Some companies may prefer, instead of providing a company car, to lend the newly arrived expatriate money to buy a car or provide a car loan, or take advantage of car leasing plans which include maintenance.